 - Schedule a date night of at least an hour once a week with each child and your spouse, where you focus solely on them.
 It doesn’t have to be expensive; time is the critical ingredient here.
 When our budget has been tight, I’ve had this time in my backyard with my son.

 - When you’re traveling, send an email or a postcard back to your family.
-Call them on the phone.
+Call or facetime them on the phone.

 - At the end of a day, ask your kids and spouse these questions: ‘What happened today that you’re proud of?’
 ‘What happened today that you wish you could do over?’

 If you’re not happy with the words that are echoing around in your head, it’s time to make some changes.
-I love how Eugene Petersen puts it: “Exploit or abuse your family, and end up with a fistful of air” (Proverbs 11:29, The Message).
+I love how Eugene Petersen puts it in his paraphrase of the Bible: “Exploit or abuse your family, and end up with a fistful of air” (Proverbs 11:29, The Message).
 When my work years have come to an end, I want to be holding more than air, don’t you?

 “Hey Dad!
 I passed!” exclaimed my 15-year-old girl.
 You see, I’m writing this morning from the Department of Motor Vehicles waiting room, where I came with my daughter to get her driving permit.
 Some days you just can’t achieve balance, so lately I’ve been working on integration — aren’t laptops wonderful?
 As my daughter and I celebrated her passing the test with a big hug in the lobby, I was glad I’d decided the to-do list at work could wait.
 The memory of this morning with her will last forever.